cdvel/scaffold-rs/README.md

 ## Enhancements

-- Structured test organization with examples of unit, integration, and doc tests
+- **Structured test organization**: with examples of unit, integration, and doc tests

 ```
 scaffold-rs/template/